programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

             # public, set to true if this client is publicly known
             public: false

-    # service backend is used by the execserver as callback to
+    # service backend is used for /inspect and by the execserver as callback
-    # get installed plugins and to update progress during execution
+    # to get installed plugins and to update progress during execution
     backend:
       # address of the server listener
       # if omitted, this server is not started
       addr: :8081
       # for tls support ("addr" only), provide a cert and key file
       tls:
-        certfile: ""
+        certFile: ""
-        keyfile: ""
+        keyFile: ""
-      # configure inspect to provide the /inspect endpoint
+      # provide the /inspect URL endpoint
-      # this endpoint doesnt have authentication, so handle
-      # with care.
-      inspect:
+      inspect+:
-        # backup: if configured /inspect can be used to backup / restore
+        # backup: if configured, /inspect/migration can be used to migrate
         # instances.
-The backup storage is on disk.
-        backup:
+        backup+:
+          # path is needed if you want to use /inspect/migration of this instance.
-          # disk path to backup. each backup gets its own subdirectory
+          # Disk path to backup.
+Is created if not present.
+          # Each backup gets its own subdirectory
-          path: /tmp/backups
+          path: /tmp/migration

     # oauth2 client + web client
     webapp:
       # listener for the webapp
       addr: ":80"